Ek Thi Daayan: Production

+Initially Rani Mukerji was approached to portray the role of Liza.

 The film was shot at Filmcity.
 According to director Kannan Iyer, leopards entered the sets during shooting.
 The uninvited guest was later apparently shooed away.

-CGI VFX for the film has been done by Prana Studios Mumbai.
+CGI VFX for the film has been done by “Prana Studios””Mumbai.

 Marketing

 The unique marketing campaign was carried out by the producer Ekta Kapoor for the promotion of this film.
 She produced a mini-series aired on the channel Life OK titled Ek Thhi Naayka starring the top actress of Indian Television from her path-breaking shows, including Smriti Irani, Sakshi Tanwar, Shweta Tiwari, Aamna Shariff, Mouli Ganguly, Ankita Lokhande, Kritika Kamra and Pooja Gaur.

 Soundtrack

 The music of Ek Thi Daayan was composed by Vishal Bhardwaj, with lyrics written by Gulzar.
 The background score was composed by Clinton Cerejo.
 Musicperk.com rated the album 7/10 quoting "This album does impress in parts but fails to make a lasting impression."

 Release and reception

 Critical reception

 The film received a mainly positive response with praise particularly for Konkona Sen Sharma, as well as Huma Qureshi and Kalki Koechlin.
 Taran Adarsh of Bollywood Hungama gave Ek Thi Daayan 4.3 stars out of 5 and called it "An imaginative and appealing supernatural thriller".
 Meena Iyer of The Times of India awarded it 3.5 out of 5 while remarking "Woven beautifully between the world of magic, occult and suspense, Ek Thi Daayan, makes for compulsive viewing, providing some spine-chilling thrills at short gaps".
 Raja Sen of Rediff gave it 3 out of 5 star, noting,"Ek Thi Daayan isn't the scariest of horror films.
 It is, though, smartly crafted, highly original in its approach and a strikingly ambitious effort for the genre".